-- Tip: As extra insurance, you can also sprinkle cornmeal just outside…cutworms will eat but cannot digest it.
+- Tip: As extra insurance, you can also sprinkle cornmeal just outside the can…cutworms will eat it but cannot digest it.

 - Other uses: Use to check your sprinkler watering (remove only the tops, then set several at intervals on your lawn, turning off the water when the water level reaches 1 inch).
 Or use to raise up a ripening watermelon or squash so that part of the fruit won’t rot on moist ground.

 - Garden use: Sprinkle on the ground at the base of certain plants.